Jean Genet: Writing and activism

 By 1949, Genet had completed five novels, three plays, and numerous poems, many controversial for their explicit and often deliberately provocative portrayal of homosexuality and criminality.
-Sartre wrote a long analysis of Genet's existential development (from vagrant to writer), entitled Saint Genet (1952), which was anonymously published as the first volume of Genet's complete works.
-Genet was strongly affected by Sartre's analysis and did not write for the next five years.
+In 1952, Sartre wrote a long analysis of Genet's existential development (from vagrant to writer), entitled Saint Genet, which was anonymously published as the first volume of Genet's complete works.
+Genet was strongly affected by Sartre's analysis, and did not write for the next five years.

-Between 1955 and 1961, Genet wrote three more plays as well as an essay called "What Remains of a Rembrandt Torn into Four Equal Pieces and Flushed Down the Toilet", on which hinged Jacques Derrida's analysis of Genet in his seminal work Glas.
+Between 1955 and 1961, Genet wrote three more plays and an essay called "What Remains of a Rembrandt Torn into Four Equal Pieces and Flushed Down the Toilet", on which hinged Jacques Derrida's analysis of Genet in his seminal work Glas.
 During this time, Genet became emotionally attached to Abdallah Bentaga, a tightrope walker.
-However, following a number of accidents and his suicide in 1964, Genet entered a period of depression, and even attempted suicide himself.
+Following a number of accidents and Bentaga's suicide in 1964, Genet entered a period of depression, and attempted suicide.

 From the late 1960s, starting with an homage to Daniel Cohn-Bendit after the events of May 1968, Genet became politically active.
-He participated in demonstrations drawing attention to the living conditions of immigrants in France.
-Genet was censored in the United States in 1968 and later expelled when they refused him a visa.
-In an interview with Edward de Grazia, professor of law and First Amendment lawyer, Genet discusses the time he went through Canada for the Chicago congress.
+He participated in demonstrations, drawing attention to the living conditions of immigrants in France.
+Genet was censored in the United States in 1968 and later expelled when he was refused a visa.
+In an 1993 interview with Edward de Grazia, professor of law and First Amendment lawyer, Genet discusses the time he went through Canada for the Chicago congress.
 He entered without a visa and left with no issues.